 The body states that the requirement for a ‘wet’ signature (i.e. signing the document with a pen and paper), should be scrapped.

-However, members of Solicitors for the Elderly have stated:
+However, members of The Association of Lifetime Lawyers have stated:

 “We are extremely concerned by the FCA’s push for fully digital Powers of Attorney.
 Although we welcome initiatives that make LPAs more accessible, the security of older and vulnerable people is paramount.
 Under the current system, the FCA’s vision of a secure, end-to-end digital LPA registration process is simply not possible.